 There's usually a loose schedule of planned activities that folks can pick and choose from.
 It's mostly just a chance to hang out and relax in Mount Airy with fellow visitors and local friends.
 Click this link for the Mayberry Motor Inn website for room reservation info.
-The motel and its gazebo serve as the home base for the weekend.
-Details TBA soon.
+The motel and its gazebo serve as the home base for weekend.

 * Aug.
 5: Mayberry Night in Troy, N.C., starring Maggie Peterson, the VW Boys and most of the Mayberry tribute artists in a fundraiser show for the local DARE program.
+Dixie Griffith (daughter of Andy) will be a special guest.
 Showtime at the James Garner Center is 7 p.m.
-Reserved seating is $20, general admission tickets are $15, and admission for kids ages 6-12 is $10.
+Reserved seating is $20, General Admission tickets are $15 and admission for kids ages 6-12 is $10.
 For advance tickets or info, contact Jeff Branch at email@example.com or (704) 985-6987.

 * Aug.
 12: Mayberry 101 author Neal Brower presents a lecture on the "Prisoner of Love" episode of TAGS, starting at 2 p.m., in the Andy Griffith Museum Theatre in Mount Airy, N.C.
 Admission is included with an Andy Griffith Museum admission ($6).
 Visit the website at www.andygriffithmuseum.org or call (336) 786-1604.